ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 4. the size of the set of all tokens (`vocab_size`)
 4. additional preprocessing information (by default how to fill missing values and what token to use to fill missing values)

-he parameters available for preprocessing arehe parameters available for preprocessing are
+The parameters available for preprocessing arehe parameters available for preprocessing are

 - `missing_value_strategy` (default `fill_with_const`): what strategy to follow when there's a missing value in a binary column.
 The calue should be one of `fill_with_const`  (replaces the missing value with a specific value specified with the `fill_value` parameter), `fill_with_mode` (replaces the missing values with the most frequent value in the column), `fill_with_mean` (replaces the missing values with the mean of the values in the column), `backfill` (replaces the missing values with the next valid value).
 - `fill_value` (default `"<UNK>"`): the value to replace the missing values with in case the `missing_value_strategy` is `fill-value`.